carlomilanesi/rs-measures/docs/Motivation.md

 Only the value in kilograms is not exact, because its value is stored internally in grams, and the conversion to kilograms introduced a rounding error.

+## All-encompassing libraries

+To represent all possible physical or geometrical properties, such libraries try to define inside them all existing properties and all existing units.
-In addition, trying to define in a library all possible properties and units has the following drawbacks:
+This has the following drawbacks:

-1. It makes the library unnecessarily heavy to compile, as the resulting types are very complex.
+1. It makes the library heavy to compile, as the resulting types are quite numerous.
-2. Because of the complexity of the resulting types, the compiler error messages are quite verbose.
-3. If the library is not extensible, it may be incomplete, as there are some little used units that some application may require and that have not been included in the library.
-If it is extensible, it is usually somewhat difficult to do.
+2. If the library is not extensible, it may be incomplete, as there are some little used units that some applications may require and which have not been included in the library.
+If it is extensible, it is usually somewhat difficult to extend it.
-4. It forces programmers to use a specific natural language to name the properties and their units of measurements, instead of the natural language of the programmer.
-For example, some people prefer to write "metre" and others prefer to write "meter".
+3. It forces developers to use a specific natural language to name the properties and their units of measurements, instead of the natural language of the developers.
+For example, some people prefer to write "metre" and others prefer to write "meter", for the same unit.

-Therefore, it is better to allow the application programmers to define only the units of measurement they need, and which they are going to use in their software application, instead of trying to cover all existing units of measurement.
+Instead, the library `rs-measures` has just one built-in property, Angle, and just one built-in unit of measurement for it, Radian.
+Every other unit and every other unit of measurement can be easily defined by the application developers.
+In this way:
+1. The library uses little compile-time and run-time resources, because it will include only the few properties and units needed by the application.
+2. If the library is by-design easily extensible, by adding custom properties and units.
+3. The developers can define their preferred names for the properties and the units of measurement, and also the preferred suffixes for the units of measurement.

+## Specifying derived units

+If you have a value representing a mass and another value representing a volume, the division of the first value by the second must represent a mass density.
+This can be enforced by some rules.
+In existing libraries, these rules are built-in, and implemented in very complex types, in a way that cannot be modified by the application developers.
+This has the following drawbacks:
+1. The complexity of the resulting types makes the application heavy to compile.
+2. The complexity of the resulting types makes the compiler error messages quite cryptic.
+3. No rules can be added by application developers.

+Instead, the library `rs-measures` has no built-in rules to define derived properties.
+Every derivation rule can be easily defined by the application developers.
+In this way:
+1. The simplicity of the resulting types makes the application quick to compile.
+2. The complexity of the resulting types makes the compiler error messages quite clear.
+3. Application developers can define rules for exotic properties or units of measurement.

 Regarding the compilation error messages, let's see some examples.
-If, using the UOM crate, we write the statement `let _: Length = Mass::new::<gram>(0.);`, that tries to assign a mass to a length, we get the following compilation error message:
+If, using the UOM crate, we write the statement `let _: Length = Mass::new::<gram>(0.);`, which tries to assign a mass to a length, we get the following compilation error message:

 ```text
   --> src/main.rs:106:21